|

 Problem.
 There are crocodiles in the water, parasites in the streams, blood thirsty insects buzzing through the air, snakes slithering along the branches, not to mention all those indistinguishable screeches in the night, when all you want is a good night’s sleep.

+SO.
 First of all, I am an older broad, and the sight of me wandering sans skivvies, would frighten anyone.
 So that’s out.
 My survival skills are much more focused, as I am aging faster by the minute.
 My days of camping are long past their sell date, as I prefer to sleep in a bed with a book, and a flashlight.
 Indoors.
 Away from predators.
 Predators focused on differences of opinion and indiscriminate pronouns.
+SO.

 Here I am.
 Facing my fears.
 I like to leave a typo or two in each of my blogs, as homage to the non-skimmers, and as a clever pause tool for those in a rush.
 I want to catch their breath, not mine.

 When the red pen gang saddle up to ride the page, if I am lucky, while they are huddled up, mid-page searching for Waldo, suspended by their own suspenders, they just might find me instead.
 Hand on heart, yellow wellies to protect my feet, extending a simple and heartfelt invitation to come into the garden and sit for awhile.
 Many a mistake or error in our ways, often lead us to exactly where we belong.
+Humans in the midst of humanity.
+SO.
+It is better to fail spectacularly,

 than to fail by not even trying.